Sexually transmitted infections (STI) in children

-Sexually transmitted infections, or STIs, are infections that are passed from one person to another during sex.
+Sexually transmitted infections (STIs) or sexually transmitted diseases (STD), are infections that are passed from one person to another during sex.
 Anyone who is sexually active is at risk for STIs.
 Having multiple partners or unprotected sex increases that risk.

-If your teenager is sexually active, or considering becoming sexually active, he or she needs to learn how to prevent STIs and the importance of testing and prompt treatment if he or she is at risk for an STI.
+If your child is sexually active, or considering becoming sexually active, they needs to learn how to prevent STIs (also called sexually transmitted diseases - STD) and the importance of testing and prompt treatment if they are at risk for an STI.

-What are the different types of Adolescent Sexually Transmitted Infections (STI)?
+What are the different types of sexually transmitted infections (STI) in children?

 The most common types of STIs include:

-What are the signs and symptoms of Adolescent Sexually Transmitted Infections (STI)?
+What are the signs and symptoms of sexually transmitted infections (STI) in children?

 Many STIs can have mild symptoms, or none at all, but they can increase a teen’s risk of acquiring: